reportportal/kubernetes/reportportal/README.md

 # k8s
-Kubernetes/Helm configs for ReportPortal
+Kubernetes Helm config for ReportPortal

 **Do note that this is a Beta version**

-This Helm project is created to setup ReportPortal with only one commando.
+This Helm project is created to install all mandatory services to run ReportPortal with only one commando, but it implies that an external Amazon RDS Service for PostgreSQL should be used

-The chart installs all mandatory services to run ReportPortal

-The Helm chart installation consist of the following .yaml files:
+The chart installation consist of the following .yaml files:

-- Statefulset and Service files of: `Analyzer, Api, Index, Migrations, UAT, UI, RabbitMq, PostgreSQL, Elasticsearch` that are used for deployment and communication between services.
+- Statefulset and Service files of: `Analyzer, Api, Index, Migrations, UAT, UI` that are used for deployment and communication between services
 - `Ingress` objects to access the UI
 - `values.yaml` which exposes a few of the configuration options in the charts
 - `templates/_helpers.tpl` file which contains helper templates.

-### Minikube installation notes

-Start to minikube with options:
-- `minikube --memory 4096 --cpus 2 start`

-Installation of ingress plugin:
-- `minikube addons enable ingress`

-For deploy Helm Chart, need to initialization Helm:
-- `helm init`

-You can deploy this chart with `helm install ./<project folder>`.

-Once it's installed please make sure that the PersistentVolumes directories are created

-Commando to create those folders:
-- `minikube ssh`
-- `sudo mkdir /mnt/data/db`
-- `sudo mkdir /mnt/data/console`
-- `sudo mkdir /mnt/data/elastic`

-Also make sure that the vm.max_map_count is setup
-- `minikube ssh`
-- `sudo sysctl -w vm.max_map_count=262144`

-The url to reach ReportPortal is http://reportportal.k8.com Make sure that the url is added in the host file and the ip is the K8 ip address Commando to get ip adress of minikube:
-- `minikube ip`
-Example for host file:
-- `192.168.99.100 reportportal.k8.com`

 Variables is presents in value.yml.
 Report Portal use next images in variables: